dharmab/skyeye/README.md

 # SkyEye: AI Powered GCI Bot for DCS

 SkyEye is a [Ground Controlled Intercept](https://en.wikipedia.org/wiki/Ground-controlled_interception) (GCI) bot for the flight simulator [Digital Combat Simulator](https://www.digitalcombatsimulator.com) (DCS).
-A GCI bot allows players to request information about the airspace in English using either voice commands or text entry, and to receive answers via verbal speech and text messages
+A GCI bot allows players to request information about the airspace in English using either voice commands or text entry, and to receive answers via verbal speech and text messages.

 SkyEye uses Speech-To-Text and Text-To-Speech technology which runs locally on the same computer as SkyEye.
 No cloud APIs are required.
 It works with any DCS mission, singleplayer or multiplayer.
 No special scripting or mission editor setup is required.
 You can run it for less than a nickel per hour on a cloud server, or run it on a PC in your home.

 SkyEye is under active development.
 All of the radio calls I planned to support have been implemented - but there is still lots of work to do on performance, quality, accessibility, and additional features.
-To see what I'm working on, check out the [milestones](https://github.com/dharmab/skyeye/milestones?direction=asc&sort=due_date&state=open)!
+To see what I'm working on, check out the [dev blog](https://www.8492sqdn.net/posts/)!

 ## Getting Started

-* Players: See [the user guide](docs/PLAYER.md) (work in progress) for instructions on using the bot.
+* Players: See [the user guide](docs/PLAYER.md) for instructions on using the bot.
-* Server admins: See [the admin guide](docs/ADMIN.md) (work in progress) for a technical guide on deploying the bot.
+* Server admins: See [the admin guide](docs/ADMIN.md) for a technical guide on deploying the bot.
 * Developers: See [the contributing guide](docs/CONTRIBUTING.md) for instructions on building, running and modifying the bot.
 * Please also see [the privacy statement](docs/PRIVACY.md) to understand how SkyEye uses your voice and gameplay data to function.

 ## Technology

-Skyeye would not be possible without these people and projects, for whom I am deeply appreciative:
+SkyEye would not be possible without these people and projects, for whom I am deeply appreciative:

 * [DCS-SRS](https://github.com/ciribob/DCS-SimpleRadioStandalone) by @ciribob.
 Ciribob also patiently answered many of my questions on SRS internals and provided helpful debugging tips whenever I ran into a block in the SRS integration.
 * [Tacview](https://www.tacview.net/) - specifically, [ACMI real time telemetry](https://www.tacview.net/documentation/realtime/en/) - provides the data feed from DCS World.
 * @rurounijones's [OverlordBot](https://gitlab.com/overlordbot) was a useful reference against SkyEye during early development, and Jones himself was also patient with my questions on Discord.
-* @ggerganov's [whisper.cpp](https://github.com/ggerganov/whisper.cpp) models provides text-to-speech.
+* @ggerganov's [whisper.cpp](https://github.com/ggerganov/whisper.cpp) models provides speech-to-text.
 * @rodaine's [numwords](https://github.com/rodaine/numwords) module is invaluable for parsing numeric quantities from voice input.
 * [Piper](https://github.com/rhasspy/piper) by the [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) voice assistant project is used for speech-to-text.
 * The [Jenny dataset by Dioco](https://github.com/dioco-group/jenny-tts-dataset) provides the feminine voice for SkyEye.